 Aside from the lush jungle and soft sand, you’ll have over 20 different diving sites to choose from and this is the perfect spot to learn if you’re a beginner.

-If you’re wondering where you’ve heard of Koh Phangan, it has become famous for its ‘Full Moon Parties’ which draw travellers from all around.
+If you’re wondering where you’ve heard of Koh Phangan, it has become famous for its ‘Full Moon Parties’, which draw travellers from around.